GTPB/ARANGS16/docs/2016-05-11/intro_docker/Worksheet.md

 Getting started with the `Docker` command-line interface
 -------------------------
+For basic information, please also refer to the [docker documentation](https://docs.docker.com), for instance the [quickstart tutorial on docker engine] or a [hello world example](https://docs.docker.com/engine/userguide/containers/dockerizing/).
 There are many _images_ with different OS and software available  in docker registries (e.g. [docker-hub](https://hub.docker.com/explore/)).
 We will start with downloading the tiny UNIX based operating system Busybox.
 Pull the 'busybox' image from the Docker hub.

 ## Listing available images and containers
 To keep track of your images and containers, docker offers the subcommands `docker images` and `docker ps`.